 As structured Jan.19, the vast majority of fleet and commercial sales are somewhat profitable, says Art Spinella, president of CNW Marketing Research, in his January Retail Automotive Summary.
-That being the case, expect all automakers to aggressively market to non-retail customers including the growing small business community, says Spinella.
+That being the case, expect all automakers to aggressively market to non-retail customers including the growing small business community, Spinella continues.

 More from the January Summary: